OTC-CISRiley/CIS150Info/docs/readme.md

 ## This week's assignment is available.

-ul locate the project
+- locate the project
+- download the project folder
+- unzip it
-ul download the project folder ul unzip it ul remove github connection ul open in visual studio ul add to source control in tfs ul checkin ul complete the assignment on Canvas
+- remove github connection
+- open in visual studio
+- add to source control in tfs
+- checkin
+- complete the assignment on Canvas